Ferfoui/Ferfoui/README.md

 - 👋 Hi, I’m @Ferfoui
 - 👀 I’m interested by Video games and by Embedded softwares
-- 🌱 I’m currently using Python for a game but I obviously prefer Java ☕
+- 🎮 I'm coding a game using python but I obviously prefer Java ☕
+- 🌱 I’m currently learning how to use the python library pygame
 - 📫 How to reach me...
 Could you send to me a message by github ?
 You should try

 <!---